 - Use the time to develop a video strategy to share more online instead of in-person demonstrations.

 - Download Zoom and hold a live coaching session or social event with your team.

 BONUS!
 Remain positive, optimistic, and motivational to your team.
-They are looking to your leadership confidence to help them navigate an unknown marketing and sales landscape.
+When you’re running your direct sales business during a healthcare crisis, your team is looking to your leadership confidence to help them navigate an unknown marketing and sales landscape.

 Developing your online strategy, brainstorming options with other online sellers, and getting creative with sales channels will separate those who can weather the storm from those who can’t.
 It doesn’t matter whether your financial goals are $200 or $20,000.